 Common Injection Molding Defects

 Some of the common defects in cases PMC has resolved include poor mold design, lack of material processing knowledge, and lack of knowledge of design restraints of the resin choice.
-Larry Floyd, CEO of PMC says, “Processing guidelines issued by the materials manufacturer are often ignored and it all beings in the first phase of product design.”
+“Processing guidelines issued by the materials manufacturer are often ignored and it all beings in the first phase of product design.”
 This often is the beginning of the lack of understanding by the original designer of the part or product, knowing the environment in which it was supposed to survive.
 Any one of these causes can be traced back to these four processing defects:

 - Cavity pressures